Induction-recursion

 In intuitionistic type theory (ITT), a discipline within mathematical logic, induction-recursion is a feature for simultaneously declaring a type and function on that type.
-It allows the creation of larger types, such as universes, than inductive types.
+It allows the creation of larger types than inductive types, such as universes.
 The types created still remain predicative inside ITT.

 An inductive definition is given by rules for generating elements of a type.
 One can then define functions from that type by induction on the way the elements of the type are generated.
 Induction-recursion generalizes this situation since one can simultaneously define the type and the function, because the rules for generating elements of the type are allowed to refer to the function.

 Induction-recursion can be used to define large types including various universe constructions.
 It increases the proof-theoretic strength of type theory substantially.
-Nevertheless, inductive-recursive recursive definitions are still considered predicative.
+Nevertheless, inductive-recursive definitions are still considered predicative.

 Background

-Induction-Recursion came out of investigations to the rules of Martin-Löf's intuitionistic type theory.
+Induction-recursion came out of investigations into the rules of Martin-Löf's intuitionistic type theory.
 The type theory has a number of "type formers" and four kinds of rules for each one.
 Martin-Löf had hinted that the rules for each type former followed a pattern, which preserved the properties of the type theory (e.g., strong normalization, predicativity).
 Researchers started looking for the most general description of the pattern, since that would tell what kinds of type formers could be added (or not added!) to extend the type theory.